openswoole/ext-openswoole/README.md

 After compiling and installing the openswoole extension, you have to add a new line `extension=openswoole.so` at the end of `php.ini` or create a ini file at `conf.d` folder to enable Open Swoole.
 It is recommended to be added after all the other extensions because openswoole may depend on extensions: sockets, mysqlnd, curl etc.

+## Frameworks & Components

+> PR are welcome if your framework is using openswoole

+ - [**Laravel Octane**](https://laravel.com/docs/8.x/octane) Laravel Octane supercharges your application's performance by serving your application using high-powered application servers.
+ - [**PHP Runtime**](https://github.com/php-runtime) make it easy to run any kind of PHP Application (Symfony, Laravel, PSR7, Native) with all kinds of Runtimes like OpenSwoole, Bref, Google Cloud Functions, Roadrunner and React PHP with minimal configuration.
+ - [**Mezzio Swoole**](https://docs.mezzio.dev/mezzio-swoole/) allows you to run Mezzio and [PSR-15](https://www.php-fig.org/psr/psr-15/) applications on Open Swoole.

 ## Call for Contributors

 If you like to involve the maintenance of this repo, it is better to get started by submitting PR, you will be invited to the dev group once there are significant contributions.
 Or join Slack group firstly, the team will provide mentoring and internal support to help you get started.